Financial Projections for Startups in 2024: Investment and Sustaining Growth

 • What external factors need to be considered including the obtainable market?

-• What is the period of time for the financial statements?
+• What is the period for the financial statements?

-• Are there any business loans and the time period, the payback period?
+• Are there any business loans and the period, the payback period?

 • From the capital investment, what is the investment cash flow?